hansung080/ai-examples/README.md

 ## Usage
 ### Run General Application
-To run a general application, run the following command on the system environment.
+To run a general application, run the following commands on the system environment.
 ```sh
 $ cd <python-file-directory>
 $ ./<python-file> [arguments]
 ```

 ### Run Streamlit Application
-To run a Streamlit application, run the following command on the virtual environment.
+To run a Streamlit application, run the following commands on the virtual environment.
 ```sh
 $ source .venv/bin/activate
 (.venv) $ streamlit run <python-file> [arguments]